 De-escalate the situation as best you can.
-The goal is to get the person being harassed to safety, not to incite further violence from the harasser.
+The goal is to get the person being harassed to safety, not to incite further violence.
 Follow up with the person being harassed after the incident is over, see if they need anything else.